LinkedSoftwareDependencies/Article-Reproducability/content/proofofconcept.md

 a specific version of a NPM package is considered a _module_, which contains the specific dependencies and a link to the actual implementation.

-### Describing NPM packages

-NPM stores the metadata of every package in a [CouchDB](http://couchdb.apache.org/) [instance](https://registry.npmjs.org/), which includes the information added by the package developer in the [`package.json`](https://docs.npmjs.com/files/package.json) file, and additional metadata added by the npm publishing process.
+NPM stores the metadata of every package in a [CouchDB](http://couchdb.apache.org/) [instance](https://registry.npmjs.org/), which includes the information added by the package developer in the [`package.json`](https://docs.npmjs.com/files/package.json) file, and additional metadata added by the NPM publishing process.
 An example of a JSON representation of the N3.js NPM package can be found at <https://registry.npmjs.org/n3/>{:.iri-link}, which contains all the general descriptions that apply to all packages in this module, such as the name, homepage and description.
-To uniquely identify software components and, more importantly, interlink them, we added a [JSON-LD](cito:citesAsAuthority JSONLD) context to the JSON metadata provided by the npm registry, and published this RDF in a [server](https://github.com/LinkedSoftwareDependencies/npm-extraction-server){:.mandatory}.
+To uniquely identify software components and, more importantly, interlink them, we added a [JSON-LD](cito:citesAsAuthority JSONLD) context to the JSON metadata provided by the NPM registry, and published this RDF in a [server](https://github.com/LinkedSoftwareDependencies/npm-extraction-server){:.mandatory}.
 This context is available at <https://linkedsoftwaredependencies.org/contexts/npm.jsonld>{:.iri-link} and maps most of the npm tags to corresponding RDF predicates, leaving these tags unchanged in the JSON-LD representation.